NXRSE/bank-distributed/bvnk-distributed.md

 Transactions can be verified by sending the transaction encrypted with the bank's private key.
 The system needs too make sure that the node sending the transaction is trusted and sending trusted transactions.

 - Perhaps the transaction can be sent along with all the keys of the transaction and verified at the edge: sender, recipient, bank.
 An attacker would then need to have all three keys to forge an attack.
 They can have one of them - the bank's - but not the other two.
-- In the above scenario would the bank's key even be needed?
-Would it be needed for the initial payment flow, and not this flow?
+- The bank's key being used in the transaction would act as a proof of consensus on the network.
+For the transaction to be signed by the bank's key it would have to have been approved by N nodes.

 ## How will this system make money?